The Last Dance of the Janissaries

 As the Sacred Banner of the Prophet flew over the Fatih Mosque, Istanbul's population began to choose sides.
 The ulema, led by the Şeyhülislam, issued a fatwa supporting the Sultan's reforms and condemning the Janissaries' rebellion.
 Common citizens, long resentful of Janissary bullying and corruption, armed themselves with whatever weapons they could find.

-The Janissaries, numbering around 135,000 in Istanbul, found themselves increasingly isolated.
-Their traditional allies among the religious conservatives and craft guilds hesitated to support them, sensing that this time was different.
-The Sultan had carefully laid his groundwork.
+The Janissaries numbered around 135,000 in Istanbul, yet they found themselves increasingly isolated.
+Their traditional allies among the religious conservatives and craft guilds hesitated, sensing that this time was different.

 Ibrahim Ağa, a veteran Janissary officer, later recorded in his memoirs: "We thought the people would rise with us, as they had done before.
 But when we saw the Sacred Banner raised, we knew many of our own men would desert rather than fight against it."

 The Sultan's loyal forces, including the newly trained artillery units and the topçus (bombardiers), surrounded the Et Meydanı where the main body of Janissaries had gathered.
 Mahmud II sent one final offer of amnesty to those who would surrender and join the new army.
-Some accepted, but the hardcore veterans refused.
+Some accepted.
+The hardcore veterans refused.

-What followed was a scene of terrible violence.
-The Sultan's artillery opened fire on the Janissary barracks, while loyal troops and armed civilians attacked from all sides.
+What followed was terrible.
+The Sultan's artillery opened fire on the Janissary barracks while loyal troops and armed civilians attacked from all sides.
 The narrow streets around Et Meydanı became killing grounds as the Janissaries fought back with desperate ferocity.

 Mehmed Daniş Bey, a young officer in the Sultan's new forces, described the scene: "The sound of cannon fire mixed with screams and the crash of falling buildings.
 Smoke filled the air so thick we could barely see.
 Many Janissaries fought to the death, others tried to surrender but were shown no mercy.
 The streets ran red with blood."

-The fighting lasted through the day and into the night.
-By dawn of June 16, the main Janissary barracks were in flames, and thousands lay dead.
-Those who survived were arrested, and in the following weeks, Janissary units throughout the empire were systematically disbanded or destroyed.
+Fighting lasted through the day and into the night.
+By dawn of June 16, the main Janissary barracks were in flames and thousands lay dead.
+Those who survived were arrested, and in the weeks that followed, Janissary units throughout the empire were systematically disbanded or destroyed.

 Consequences and Lasting Impact

-The destruction of the Janissary Corps, known as the Auspicious Incident, marked a turning point in Ottoman history.
-Mahmud II immediately established a new, modern army called the Asakir-i Mansure-i Muhammediye (Victorious Soldiers of Muhammad).
-This force would be trained along European lines and equipped with the latest weapons.
+The destruction of the Janissary Corps, the Auspicious Incident, marked a turning point in Ottoman history.
+Mahmud II immediately established a new, modern army called the Asakir-i Mansure-i Muhammediye (Victorious Soldiers of Muhammad), trained along European lines and equipped with the latest weapons.

-The elimination of the Janissaries removed a major obstacle to modernization, allowing Mahmud II to implement wide-ranging reforms known as the Tanzimat.
-These included not only military reforms but also administrative, educational, and social changes that would transform the Ottoman Empire.
+Removing the Janissaries cleared a major obstacle to modernization.
+Mahmud II moved quickly to implement wide-ranging reforms known as the Tanzimat, covering not only military organization but also administration, education, and social structure.
+The changes reshaped the empire from the inside out.

-However, the loss of the Janissaries also meant the disappearance of a distinctive Ottoman military tradition that had helped build one of the world's great empires.
-The new army, while more technically proficient, never achieved the fearsome reputation of its predecessors.
+The loss carried costs, too.
+The Janissaries had embodied a distinctive Ottoman military tradition that helped build one of the world's great empires, and that tradition vanished with them.
+The new army, while more technically proficient, never earned the fearsome reputation of its predecessors.

-The event also had cultural implications, as the Janissaries had been patrons of arts, particularly music and literature.
-Their destruction led to the decline of certain Ottoman musical traditions and cultural practices associated with their corps.
+Culturally, the damage was real.
+The Janissaries had been patrons of arts, particularly music and literature.
+Their destruction brought on the decline of certain Ottoman musical traditions and the cultural practices tied to the corps.

 Looking Ahead

-In our next episode, we'll explore how Sultan Mahmud II used his victory over the Janissaries to implement the sweeping reforms of the Tanzimat period.
-These changes would attempt to modernize the Ottoman Empire, but would also create new tensions between traditionalists and reformers that would continue to shape Ottoman society until the empire's final days.
+In our next episode, we'll explore how Sultan Mahmud II used his victory over the Janissaries to push through the sweeping reforms of the Tanzimat period.
+Those changes would attempt to modernize the Ottoman Empire, but they also created new tensions between traditionalists and reformers, tensions that would keep shaping Ottoman society until the empire's final days.